-Grades PreK-3: Please call or email Karen Bryan (314) 577-9523 or kbryan@mobot.org

-- Registration for fall programs begins on May 1st of each year.
-Registration for spring and summer programs begins on November 1st of each year. - One chaperone per every 8 students is required.
-Required chaperones are admitted at no extra charge, but additional adults are admitted at standard Nature Reserve admission.

-Grades 4-12: Please call or email Jessie Dockins (314) 577-9539 or jdockins@mobot.org

-• Please refer to page 20 for registration and program information.

-Self-guided Groups: Reservations are required.
+- Grades PreK-3: Please call or email Karen Bryan (314) 577-9523 or kbryan@mobot.org - Registration for fall programs begins on May 1 of each year.
+Registration for spring and summer programs begins on November 1 of each year. - Required chaperones will be admitted at no extra charge.
+Admission fees for additional adults (\$5 each) will be added to the school invoice. - Grades 4-12: Please call or email Jessie Dockins (314) 577-9539 or jdockins@mobot.org - Please refer to page 20 for registration and program information. - Self-guided Groups: Reservations are required.
 Please call the coordinator for your grade level.

-• Please note that memberships do not apply to groups.

-PreK-3 PreK-K 1-3 September Earthwalks Missouri Critters Nature Connections Waters Edge Nature Walkabout On the Creek Banks October Earthwalks Little Houses on the Prairie Nature Walkabout November Earthwalks Animal Adaptations Nature Walkabout December NO CLASSES January NO CLASSES February NO CLASSES March Earthwalks Animal Adaptations Nature Walkabout April Earthwalks Missouri Critters Nature Connections Our First Neighbors Nature Walkabout May Earthwalks Missouri Critters Water's Edge Nature Walkabout

-Programs for PreK to 3rd Grade at Shaw Nature Reserve